-If you’re from Chicago, I know you know how to make a Chicago dog so you can skip right over this post.
-Might I suggest this one?
-Now if you’re not from Chicago, stick around!
-I’m going to show you how to make a proper Chicago style hot dog!
+If you're from Chicago, I know you know how to make a Chicago dog so you can skip right over this post.
+Now if you're not from Chicago, stick around!
+I'm going to show you how to make a proper Chicago style hot dog!

-Living in and around Chicago my entire life, Chicago dogs have always just been a part of life!
+There's nothing better than biting into a good Chicago style hot dog on a summer day.
+The combination of flavors work perfectly together.
+Living in and around Chicago my entire life, Chicago hot dogs have always just been a part of life!
 Everybody knows what goes on them, everybody loves them, everybody yells at you if you try to put ketchup on them.
-I actually kind of forgot that maaaaybe the rest of the world might not know about them?!
 Let me tell you, this Chicago treat is not to be missed.

 To make sure the buns come out perfectly warm and steamy, I lay a damp paper towel down on a plate, pile the buns on top, then cover them with another damp paper towel.
 Microwave the buns at 15 second intervals until warmed through but not too hot; about 30-45 seconds total.

 I hope you guys enjoy this Chicago staple as much as us Chicagoans do!
-There’s nothing like a good hot dog in the summer, amiright?
+You can find everything you need to make Chicago Style Hot Dogs on my Amazon Storefront Chicago section.
 Make your summer more Chicago-y and serve these guys at your next get together!

 In other news, I cannot believe how many times I just typed 'Chicago'.
 Yowza.